Last Updated on October 2, 2020 by PixelPluck

-You make go upto 1/8000th of a second on a DSLR camera but in point and shoot it may be limited to 1/2000th.
-So you get larger window in all options.
+You make go up to 1/8000th of a second on a DSLR camera but in point and shoot it may be limited to 1/2000th.
+So you get a larger window in all options.

 9) Professional Appearance

 If you shoot for a client or friends, people will trust you more if you have a DSLR in hand rather than a point and shoot.
-But you must be good with it.
+But you must be good at it.

 10) Creative Freedom

-With the option of so many accessories and and manual control over your settings the only limit is your imagination.
+With the option of so many accessories and manual control over your settings, the only limit is your imagination.
 And then comes your skills.

 Most importantly, Upgrade your skills before you upgrade your camera.